semantic-release/semantic-release/README.md

 After `npm` published the new version the `postpublish` step does this:

-- Generate a changelog
+- Generate release notes
-- Create a new [GitHub Release](https://help.github.com/articles/about-releases/) and tag with the changelog as body
+- Create a new [GitHub Release](https://help.github.com/articles/about-releases/) (including a git tag) with the release notes

+Note: The default release notes are a [changelog](https://github.com/ajoslin/conventional-changelog) that is generated from git metadata, using the AngularJS commit conventions.
+You can [specify your own release note generator](https://github.com/boennemann/semantic-release/wiki/release-note-generation).

 Note: This is tied to GitHub, feel free to send PRs for other services.